applesthepi/unnamedblocks/README.md

 ### Development Installation
 **master** - active development branch (features not functioning)
 **stable** - stable releases (1y old demo)
 **nightly** - bleeding edge releases (1y old demo)

 Your expected to have cmake and git installed and in your path.
 Follow these steps for repo setup:
-#### Windows
+#### Windows / Visual Studio
-in powershell
 1. `git clone https://github.com/applesthepi/unnamedblocks`
 2. `.\initialize.bat`
 3. `.\configure.bat`
 4. open `UB.sln` inside `build/` directory

-#### Linux
+#### Linux Shell
-using any linux shell
 1. `git clone https://github.com/applesthepi/unnamedblocks`
 2. `./initialize.sh`
 3. `./configure.sh`

 # Code Style
-This describes the code style that should be used throughout Unnamed Blocks.
-Mods don't have to follow this, but I recommend it.
+This describes the code style that should be used throughout the Unnamed Blocks repository.
+External additions like mods absolutely do not have to follow this strict standard.
+I plan to add bindings using different case styles for c++ in the future.

 ### Filename
 `snake_case_only_please.hpp`